 As of 2020-2021, I mostly use the WannaFlix V2ray proxy, for which WannaFlix has a large list of servers.
 Here’s a screenshot (this doesn’t even show the full list of servers):

 Your experience may vary, but for me, I have not been able to connect to the ‘Shadowsocks’ servers for several months – I just connect to ‘Vmess’ servers, which work very well.
 There are 30+ of these servers which is way more than enough.
 While there are a ton of different servers to connect to, unless you need to view some website from some specific country for some reason, you’ll probably just always use the same server.
-I personally find that the V2ray Hong Kong and V2ray Philipines servers work the best and those are what I usually use (UPDATE May-June 2020: Lately I’ve been using V2ray Germany or V2ray Australia the most).
+I personally find that the V2ray Hong Kong and V2ray Philipines servers work the best and those are what I usually use (UPDATE: Lately I’ve been using V2ray Germany or V2ray Australia the most).

 In the rare cases where none of the above servers from v2ray work, WannaFlix also offers “Eclipse VPN” servers based on the OpenVPN protocol.
 There are less Eclipse VPN servers (just 7 in total) but they work well, like the Vmess servers.
 During the times when I need to use Eclipse VPN, I always connect to the “Eclipse_Japan 1_Eclipse” server.
 Here’s the screen for that, showing me having connected to it: